Presenting Yourself: The Hardest Sales Pitch

 Minding Your P’s and Cues: Reacting in a Business Setting

 Business Talk: Communicating the Best Way in Every Medium

-Sign up for one or all of these 9 comprehensive professional courses detailing everything you need to get your foot in the door, your face in front of the right people, and your body behind a desk.
+Sign up for one or all of these nine comprehensive professional courses detailing everything you need to get your foot in the door, your face in front of the right people, and your body behind a desk.
 Already on the right path at your company?
-Then we’ll help you step on the fast track to promotion and leadership positions, teach you how to get face time with the people that will shape your destiny, impress while communicating from a podium or behind a desk, set up a meal that allows you to seal the deal, dress like you belong in those corner offices, and anticipate the proper reaction for any situation.
+Then we’ll help you step on the fast track to promotion and leadership positions, teach you how to get face time with the people that will shape your destiny, impress while communicating from a podium, behind a desk or virtually, set up a meal that allows you to seal the deal, dress like you belong in those corner offices, and anticipate the proper reaction for any situation.

 Don’t Dress for Success.
 Dress Like You’ve Already Arrived.